Michelle Williams (actress): 2023–present: Hiatus and return

 After filming The Fabelmans, Williams took a two-and-a-half year break from acting.
 In 2023, she was enlisted by singer Britney Spears to narrate the audiobook version of her memoir The Woman in Me.
 A clipping from the audiobook, in which Williams imitates Justin Timberlake speaking in "blaccent" went viral on social media.
 She returned to acting with Dying for Sex (2025), an FX miniseries based on the podcast of the same name, about a married woman who begins to explore her sexuality after being diagnosed with terminal cancer.
 Williams was drawn to the project's theme of sex positivity as well as for its focus on female friendship.
 For the sex scenes in it, she worked with an intimacy coordinator for the first time in her career.
 Times Judy Berman took note of the "impish vivacity and quiet resolve" in her performance, and was pleased that the portrayal "bear[ed] little resemblance to the Hollywood archetype of the beautiful young woman dying of cancer".
+She was nominated for a Primetime Emmy Award and won a Golden Globe Award for her performance in Dying for Sex.

-It was announced that Williams would return to the stage playing the title role in a revival of Eugene O'Neill's play Anna Christie starring opposite Tom Sturridge at St. Ann's Warehouse with performances running from November 25 to February 1, 2026.
+Williams returned to theatre in a revival of Eugene O'Neill's Anna Christie, playing the title role opposite Tom Sturridge at St. Ann's Warehouse; the production ran from November 25, 2025, to February 1, 2026.
+The Guardians Richard Lawson criticized the production as "tedious" and noted that "Williams is obviously the star attraction, but in all her tearful fluster and gathered mettle, she can’t get a handle on the role."